alejandromestrequereda/CNN_PolSAR_Despeckling/README.md

 ![screenshot](img/Munich_RGB_CNN.png)

 ### Usage
 Complete testing/filtering code is provided in "test.py" file.

-Example of a Sentinel-1 dual-pol VV/VH image in SSC (complex) format is provided in the /data folder (images are stored in a numpy array).
+Example of a Sentinel-1 dual-pol VV/VH image in SSC (complex) format is included in the /data folder (images are stored in a numpy array).

-The provided testing code reads the images, generates a modified version of the dual-pol covariance matrix having four real-valued intensities and filters all bands using the trained CNN.
+The provided testing code reads the image, generates a modified version of the dual-pol covariance matrix having four real-valued intensities and filters all bands using the trained CNN, which is also provided for further evaluation by the community.

 ### Resources
 Paper Arxiv